karminer60/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) Linear runtime: as n grows the the thing inside the loop grows, in a one-to-one relationship

-b) Quadratic runtime: as n in the outside loop grows, the inside of the while loop group grows qudratically
+b) Quadratic runtime: as n in the outside loop grows, the inside of the while loop group grows quadratically

-c) Constant:
+c) Constant runtime: there is no growth in n in this case

 ## Exercise II